potibm/kasseapparat/doc/manual.md

 Click on "POS > Purchases".

 Purchases are ordered by the checkout time.
-In addition you should see the cart´s value and the user that performed the action.
+In addition you should see the cart's value and the user that performed the action.

 Clicking on the purchase gives some more details.